Concierge gives you timely BUY and SELL alerts on ASX-listed stocks

 Finally, government fiscal policy and regulations also play a role as they shape business performance which affects investments both domestically as well as internationally.
 You may remember in 2011, our dollar was above parity with the US dollar.
 But it has not returned to these levels ever since.

 Why has the Aussie dollar been weak recently?

-In addition, uncertainty around international trade and geopolitical tensions have caused investors to move away from riskier assets like the AUD.
-This combination of factors has caused the Australian dollar to be weaker than its peers in recent months.
+In addition, uncertainty around international trade, geopolitical tensions, the US debt ceiling and instability in the US regional bank sector have caused investors to move away from riskier assets like the AUD.
+This combination of factors has caused our dollar to be weaker than its peers in recent months.

 Is a weak AUD good or bad for shares?